All Episodes

 You don't always see that though, right?

-Um and I don't know enough about the stock market other than to get in trouble.
+And I don't know enough about the stock market other than to get in trouble.

-Like I was trading stocks and options when I was 18, and I made a little bit of money and I lost a whole bunch of my sister's money.
+And I made a little bit of money and I lost a whole bunch of my sister's money.

-That's that's really my bad.
+That's really my bad.

-Um but any time I would win, I'd feel like, oh, I've got this game figured out.
+But anytime I would win, I'd feel like, oh, I've got this game figured out.

-Like this is so easy.
+Like, this is so easy.

 Everyone makes money in a bull market, right?